AJ-60A

 AJ-60A is a solid rocket booster produced by Aerojet Rocketdyne.
-Up to 2020 they were used as strap-on boosters on the United Launch Alliance Atlas V rocket.
+Up to 2020 they were used as strap-on boosters on all United Launch Alliance Atlas V rocket configurations.
+They continue to be used on the Atlas V N22 configuration used to launch the Boeing Starliner.

 History

 The AJ-60A rocket motor was developed between 1999 and 2003 for use on the Atlas V.